University of Perugia: History

 One of the "free" universities of Italy, it was elevated into a studium generale on September 8, 1308, by the Bull "Super specula" of Clement V. A school of arts existed by about 1200, in which medicine and law were soon taught, with a strong commitment expressed by official documents of the City Council of Perugia.
 Before 1300 there were several universitates scholiarum.
-Jacobus de Belviso, a famous civil jurist, taught here from 1316 to 1321.
+Jacobus de Belviso, a civil jurist, taught here from 1316 to 1321.
 By Bull on August 1, 1318, John XXII granted the privilege of conferring degrees in civil and canon law, and on February 18, 1321, in medicine and arts.

-On May 19, 1355, the Emperor Charles IV issued a Bull confirming the papal elevation and raising it to the rank of an imperial university.
+On May 19, 1355, the emperor Charles IV issued a bull confirming the papal elevation and raising it to the rank of an imperial university.
 This unusual mark of favour was given to assist Perugia after the terrible plague years of 1348–49.
 In 1362 the Collegium Gregorianum (later called the Sapienza vecchia) was founded by Cardinal Nicolò Capocci for the maintenance of forty youths.
 Gregory XI, by Brief of October 11, 1371, gave the privileges of a studium generale to the new faculty of theology.
 This faculty was suppressed and its property merged into the university in 1811.
-The Collegio di S. Girolamo was founded by Benedetto Guidalotti, Bishop of Recanatias a free hostel for impecunious strangers who wished to study law and medicine in 1426, with Martin V's approval, and transferred (as the Sapienza nuova) to the University.
+The Collegio di S. Girolamo was founded by Benedetto Guidalotti, Bishop of Recanatias a free hostel for impecunious strangers who wished to study law and medicine in 1426, with Martin V's approval, and transferred (as the Sapienza nuova) to the university.
 Suppressed by the French in 1798, it was reopened in 1807 by Pius VII as the Collegio Pio.
 In the Constitution of August 27, 1824, Leo XII made this the chief college of the university.

-With the unification of Italy in 1860 the University of Perugia was established under the jurisdiction of the Rector and the Town Council, who issued statutes subject to approval by the Government.
+With the unification of Italy in 1860 the University of Perugia was established under the jurisdiction of the rector and the Town Council, who issued statutes subject to approval by the government.
 From 1944 to the present, the University of Perugia has achieved an outstanding reputation as one of the leading universities in Italy.

 Since the time of Napoleon I, the university has occupied the old Olivetan convent of Monte Morcino.
 There was a faculty of mathematics down to 1884.
 The statutes are modelled upon those of Bologna.
 The number of students at different dates was 142 in 1339, 79 in 1881, 350 in 1911.

 Organization

-With its 16 faculties and a vast selection of first and second-level and single-cycle degree programs, the University of Perugia offers its main courses in Perugia and Terni, and specialized programs throughout the Umbria region in the cities of Assisi, Foligno, and Narni.
+The University of Perugia has 16 faculties and offers first-cycle, second-cycle and single-cycle degree programmes.
+It offers its main courses in Perugia and Terni, and additional programs throughout the Umbria region in the cities of Assisi, Foligno, and Narni.

 The faculties into which the university is divided are: